lupyuen/lupyuen.github.io/src/testbot2.md

 @nuttxpr TODO
 ```

-Today we extend our Test Bot for __QEMU Emulators: Arm64 and RISC-V__
+Today we extend our Test Bot to __QEMU Emulators: Arm64 and RISC-V__

 ```bash
 ## Test this PR on QEMU Arm64: